compromise-evident/Authorship/README.md

     to periodic verification as if they ran through the entire chain.)
-*   **Disposable sessions without breaking trust** (let's say some service had published a single number beforehand, and serves one million users on their network years later.
+*   **Disposable sessions without breaking trust** (let's say some service had published a single Authorship number beforehand, and serves one million users on their network years later.
 Each user requested in simultaneity and demanded authentication for each and every byte.
 Here, the service's number is not modified per user since that would require all users to catch up on verification